moifort/create-vue-app/README.md

 ## How it's work

 * **POI** make all the boring work to have ready to start development environment.
 More information [here](https://poi.js.org/#/home)
+* To automatically fix your syntax error run `yarn fix` and finish to fix the error that xo cannot fix.
+You can configure the rule in `package.json`
 * `main.js` is the entry point the POI use to start application.
 * `index.ejs` is the html template that POI use to inject the application.
 In this file you can make you import, change meta, etc.
 * `./style` folder contain all the SCSS style file. `bootstrap` contain all the scss file, `vendors` contain all the third library like fontawesom, chartjs, etc. All the file will be compiled and generate automatically.